Professional practice

 - Public international law

-- Instructed as junior counsel in a claim brought by a multi-sector investor in a State of the Caucasus region, under a bilateral investment treaty.
+- Acted as junior counsel in a claim brought by a multi-sector investor in a State of the Caucasus region, under a bilateral investment treaty.
 The claim is for breaches of protections for fair and equitable treatment, full protection and security, an ‘umbrella clause’, and prohibitions on unlawful expropriation and discrimination.
 Led by Sam Wordsworth KC and Lucas Bastin KC.

-- Advising on the mechanisms for asset recovery under international instruments (including the UN Convention Against Corruption, the African Union Convention on Preventing and Combatting Corruption and the UN Convention Against Transnational Organised Crime), regional instruments (such as the Conventions of the Organisation of American States, the Council of Europe, and the 2014/42/EU Directive), as well as domestic asset recovery legislation in a diverse range of jurisdictions.
+- Combatting Corruption and the UN Convention Against Transnational Organised Crime), regional instruments (such as the Conventions of the Organisation of American States, the Council of Europe, and the 2014/42/EU Directive), as well as domestic asset recovery legislation in a diverse range of jurisdictions.

 - Advising on sanctions-related issues, including the impact of Regulation 2022/328 and Regulation 2022/428 on loan agreements.